bobgeis/js-space-rocks/thoughts.md

 * Redux doesn't like you queuing new actions from inside a reducer.
 Dispatching a state changing action from within a reducer might mean changing the state in the middle of a reducer call which could do weird things, but you'd expect there to be an easy way to pass back one or more actions to be handled immediately after the current one finishes.
 After all that is what Elm (one of the inspiriations for redux) does.
 There are a number of different ways of dealing with this.  [redux-thunk](https://github.com/gaearon/redux-thunk) seems popular, [redux-loop](https://github.com/redux-loop/redux-loop) seems closer to Elm.
 There's some other solutions offered, like redux-saga which is probably too much, and [this](https://lazamar.github.io/dispatching-from-inside-of-reducers/), but that isn't an npm package.

+* The way I did this, it seems like there is a lot of game logic mixed in with (what I think is) display code.
+I'm not totally comfortable with that, but I didn't see an obvious better way.
+If it works I'll leave it be for now.

 ## TODO